 Most of the design case studies in our blog are devoted to creating interfaces, illustrations, and branding for digital products.
 Today’s case is different: it’s about the design of the branding for a real physical product whose main goal is entertainment and fun.
 Welcome to check the design story of how the Tubik designer Marina Solomennikova worked on the logo and mascot design for a fun party game called Dicey.

 Dicey is a super cheerful and unpredictable party game for adults.
 As it often happens, creators came up with something for themselves and then shared it with the world: after getting bored playing the same drinking games over and over, they decided to create a new one—something fresh, exciting, and inclusive.
-So, they developed a simple concept focused around 4 different card categories: Group Play, Face Off, Wild Card, and Rules.
+So, they developed a simple concept focused on 4 different card categories: Group Play, Face Off, Wild Card, and Rules.
 Each category contains hilarious minigames designed to encourage creativity and group interaction.
-So, the target audience of the game is social drinkers of legal drinking age.
+So, the target audience of the game is social drinkers of the legal drinking age.
 It was aimed at groups of 4 or more participants and had to create camaraderie through a one-of-a-kind social gaming experience.

-Here’s a quick introduction on how to play:
+Here’s a quick introduction to how to play:

 The task for the designer was to create a logo and a funny character that would catch attention, looked original, created the needed atmosphere and mood.
 Actually, that was one of the primary reasons for the clients to reach our team: they wanted to build the brand strategy around an illustrated character.
 As they mentioned in brief, “the character should be reflective of the game itself—playful, mischievous, and a little bit goofy.
 Ideally, the character will frequently appear on our social media channels and branded swag.”
 So, from the start, the designer had to keep in mind that the images obtained in the result of the design process will be used for both print and digital.